-The Company invests portions of excess cash in United States treasuries with maturities ranging from six to twelve months from the purchase date.
+During the year ended December 31, 2016, the Company invested excess cash in United States treasuries with maturities ranging from six to twelve months from the purchase date.
 These debt securities are classified as short-term investments in the accompanying consolidated balance sheets and are accounted for as available-for-sale securities.

-The following table summarizes the Company's short-term investments accounted for as available-for-sale securities as of December 31, 2017 and 2016 (in thousands):
+The following table summarizes the Company's short-term investments accounted for as available-for-sale securities as of December 31, 2016 (no such investments were owned as of December 31, 2015) (in thousands):

-Maturity (in years) Amortized Cost Unrealized Losses Unrealized Gains Estimated Fair Value December 31, 2017 U.S. Treasury debt securities 1 or less 12,000 (3) 11,997 Total \$ 12,000 \$ (3) \$ - \$ 11,997 December 31, 2016 U.S. Treasury debt securities 1 or less 3,504 (1) 3,503 Total \$ 3,504 \$ (1) \$ - \$ 3,503 · · · · · · · · · · · · · · · · · · · 1 or less
+Maturity Amortized Unrealized Unrealized Estimated

+(in years) Cost Losses Gains Fair Value

+December 31, 2016

+U.S. Treasury debt securities 1 or less 3,504 (1) 3,503

+Total \$ 3,504 \$ (1) \$ \$ 3,503

-The Company reviewed its investment holdings as of December 31, 2017 and determined that the unrealized losses were not other-than-temporary unrealized losses because the Company does not intend to sell the underlying securities prior to maturity and it is not more likely than not that the Company will be required to sell these securities before the recovery of their amortized cost basis.
-During the years ended December 31, 2017 and 2016, the Company did not recognize any impairment or gains or losses on sales of available-for-sale securities.
+The Company reviewed its investment holdings as of December 31, 2016 and determined that the unrealized losses were not other-than-temporary unrealized losses because the Company does not intend to sell the underlying securities prior to maturity and it is not more likely than not that the Company will be required to sell these securities before the recovery of their amortized cost basis.
+During the year ended December 31, 2016, the Company did not recognize any impairment or gains or losses on sales of available-for-sale securities.